World Food Day: How Can Food Fortification Prevent Malnutrition?

 Nutrition is an indispensable aspect of health and development.
 Healthy people are more productive and better able to contribute to the development of the economy.
-The global burden of malnutrition has serious and long-term impact on developmental, economic and social well-being of individuals, communities and countries.
+The global burden of malnutrition has serious and long-term impacts on the developmental, economic and social well-being of individuals, communities, and countries.

 What is Micronutrient Malnutrition?